Yemeni sides say deal reached to free nearly 900 prisoners | Law-Order

 Monday's deal came more than a week after Iran and Saudi Arabia announced a China-brokered deal to re-establish diplomatic ties after years of frayed ties and hostilities.
 The Iran-Saudi deal, announced in Beijing on March 10, has invigorated hopes of a settlement to Yemen's conflict.

-The U.N. envoy for Yemen, Hans Grundberg, told the the U.N.
-Security Council last week that intense diplomatic efforts are underway to end the war, citing new regional and international momentum, including the Saud-Iranian deal.
+Grundberg, the UN envoy, told the the UN Security Council last week that intense diplomatic efforts are underway to end the war, citing new regional and international momentum, including the Saudi-Iranian deal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)